- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 The top spec unit they produce is the 45mm Audio Set.

 It’s not much to look at: but the sound quality is like Avatar in Dolby audio at the IMAX theatre.
-You could be riding in a hurricane: this unit will deliver GPS directions, your kid’s voice on the phone, soft-spoken podcasts, heavy metal clearly and reliably.
+You could be riding in a hurricane: this unit will deliver GPS directions, your kid’s voice on the phone, soft-spoken podcasts, other voices over intercom, and heavy metal clearly and reliably through wind noise and more whether you’re in a full face helmet or half.

 I have personally run this set through: